K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Proposed Method

 The \ac{vb} estimate of $\bm{\Sigma}_{\mathrm{d},k}$ is then obtained from the posterior mean of the inverse-Wishart distribution:

-Substituting \eqref{eq:lambda_update}–\eqref{eq:upsilon_update} into \eqref{eq:SigmaIW} yields an explicit recursive form:
+Substituting \eqref{eq:iw_parameter_update} into \eqref{eq:SigmaIW} yields an explicit recursive form:

-This recursion integrates prior knowledge (via $\bm{\Upsilon}_{k|k-1}$ and $\lambda_{k|k-1}$) with new evidence from the data (via $\bm{e}_k \bm{e}_k^\top$ and the measurement-informed $\bm{P}_{k|k}$) in a statistically consistent manner.
-When $\bm{e}_k$ is large or the measurement uncertainty $\bm{\Sigma}_{\mathrm{\nu},k}$ is high, the scale matrix $\bm{\Upsilon}_{k|k}$ increases dramatically.
-This produces a larger $\bm{\Sigma}_{\mathrm{d},k}$, allowing the filter to respond more aggressively to rapid dynamic changes.
-In contrast, when $\bm{e}_k$ is small and measurements are confident, the covariance contracts, increasing the reliance on the process model and reducing the variance of the estimate.
-Finally, the standard \ac{kf} recursion formulations are given as:
+This recursion integrates prior knowledge (via $\bm{\Upsilon}_{k|k-1}$ and $\lambda_{k|k-1}$) with new evidence (via $\bm{e}_k \bm{e}_k^\top$ and the measurement-informed $\bm{P}_{k|k}$) in a statistically consistent manner.
+When $\bm{e}_k$ is large or the measurement uncertainty $\bm{\Sigma}_{\mathrm{\nu},k}$ is high, the scale matrix $\bm{\Upsilon}_{k|k}$ increases dramatically, producing a larger $\bm{\Sigma}_{\mathrm{d},k}$ that allows the filter to respond more aggressively to rapid changes.
+In contrast, when $\bm{e}_k$ is small and measurements are confident, the covariance contracts, increasing the reliance on the process model and reducing the estimate's variance.
+Finally, the standard \ac{kf} recursions take the reformulated form:

 In the proposed \ac{kvark} framework, this adaptive \ac{vb} is performed at each time step using the innovation of the external torque state.
 This ensures that the process noise covariance tracks time-varying uncertainty arising from unmodeled dynamics, contact transitions, and \ac{kmp} prediction residuals, while being directly modulated by the measurement uncertainty.
-The complete algorithm of the proposed framework, \ac{kvark}, is presented in Algorithm \ref{algorithm1}
+The complete algorithm of the proposed framework, \ac{kvark}, is presented in Algorithm \ref{algorithm1}.